Loading...

 When it comes to MBA programs, you have a lot of options.
 Which type of MBA is right for you?
 Take our quiz to help you choose.

-Business masters come in the form of pre-experience degrees, aimed at recent bachelor’s graduates, or post-experience degrees, for candidates with a few years’ work experience.
+Business masters come either in the form of pre-experience degrees, aimed at recent bachelor’s graduates, or post-experience degrees, for candidates with a few years of work experience.

-By studying a master’s degree in business, you can kick-start your career and access a broader range of opportunities than you could with a bachelor’s degree.
-Most master’s programs are one year in length, and delivered full-time.
+By studying a master’s degree in business, you can kick-start your career and access a broader range of opportunities than you could with a bachelor’s.
+Most master’s programs are one year long and delivered full-time.
+However, you may also find part-time options available allowing you to study over a longer period of time.

 Quiz: Which Business Master's Degree is Right for Me?